 Since the introduction of voice assistants in 2011, the use of voice search technology has grown rapidly.
-As we head into the second month of 2020, it’s predicted that by the end of the year, nearly 50 percent of all internet searches will be done by voice.
+As we make our way through 2020, it’s predicted that by the end of the year, nearly 50 percent of all internet searches will be done by voice.
 As more people begin using the newest technology offered by their smartphones and various smart speaker devices, businesses have struggled to keep up.

 According to a 2019 study, only 4 percent of businesses with a physical location are voice-search ready.
 So what can you do to become one of the few businesses taking advantage of this new in

 ternet browsing technology?

 First, you need to think about how you can answer the types of questions people are asking on voice search.